Hull Ionians Today

 At this stage Hull and East Riding were down to a small 1st XV squad without ownership of their own ground or clubhouse.
 Ionians owned their ground and clubhouse had a thriving mini/junior section that was developing many excellent young players, but a first team that required more experience in order to retain them.
-The merger was therefore a perfect arrangement and proved to be just that immediately.
+The merger was therefore a perfect arrangement.

 The foundation stone was a strong finish the previous season that took them clear of relegation which encouraged a few key players to join the club.
-Hard Summer training ensured fitness and confidence brought its rewards as Hull Ionians won their first 10 league matches to sit second in the league behind Stourbridge, a position they held until the last match of the season.
-November saw two away defeats at Caldy and Stourbridge, but after that their confidence grew week by week to never loose again, a record setting sequence of 17 consecutive league victories and a whole season of unbeaten at home.
+Hard summer training ensured fitness and confidence brought its rewards as Hull Ionians won their first 10 league matches to sit second in the league behind Stourbridge, a position they held until the last match of the season.
+November saw two away defeats at Caldy and Stourbridge, but after that their confidence grew week by week, never losing again, a record setting sequence of 17 consecutive league victories and a whole season unbeaten at home.

 Hull and East Riding